-Policy RCSH3 - Development proposals on the Memorial Park for recreation and sports uses will be supported provided they conform with other policies in the development plan.
+Policy RCSH3 - Development proposals for new or enhanced recreation and sports uses on the Memorial Park will be supported.

 The overriding principle here is to support the schools in the village and other essential facilities as well as improving the provision for sport and recreation.
 One of the aspects of Sonning Common life, which is frequently commented upon by residents is its 'community spirit.'
 This needs to be sustained and developed alongside the population growth.